saracoth/newdark-mods/doc/Installation and Removal.md

 ## Warnings

-Currently, all mods are suitable for either Thief game.
-These mods use features only available in NewDark version 1.27 and higher.
-If you're not familiar with what that is or how to install it, look into a program called TFix.
-TFix version 1.27 and higher should install the necessary files for you.
+Currently, all mods use features only available in NewDark version 1.27 and higher.
+If you're not familiar with what that is or how to install it, look into a program called TFix (for Thief) or SS2Tool (for System Shock 2).
+SS2Tool will also install a mod manager for you.

 Installing and uninstalling mods like this will probably break existing saves.
 It's recommended to start a new game after installing or removing any of these mods.